dsproule/VR-AR-Port/api_documentation.md

 ### These are the set of functions provided as is.
 They act as examples for further expansion but also the minimum likely needed for a VR-AR port.

+To make a component responsive to the following API, I assume we have a connection to the RpcHandler and the Object has been registered.
+If not, go to the bottom for a tutorial on how to do this.

 ---

 ## SpawnRequest